daboucha/pyber-analysis/README.md

 V. Isualize has requested the creation of a summary DataFrame of the ride-sharing data by city type.
 Then, the creation of a multiple-line graph that shows the total weekly fares for each city type.

 ## Resources
-- Data Source: schools_complete.csv, students_complete.csv
+- Data Source: city_data.csv, ride_data.csv
 - Software: Python 3.9.6, Conda 4.10.3

 ## Analysis Results